 When we were children, eating watermelon was the one and only way to come out of the sea.
 The prospect of cooling down all that heat while sitting under the shadow of a tree was irresistible.
 Then, back in the sea again for the rest of the day.

 Without further ado, ladies and gentlemen, I present you the ultimate, authentic Mediterranean summer pie made by the king of summer fruits right from the island of Milos.
-Sugar-free version included (see the tips below).
+Added sugar-free version included (see the tips below).

 #1 If your watermelon is sweet don’t use sugar.
-Its natural sweetness and the honey may work for you.
+Its natural sweetness and the honey will do the work.
 I used only one tablespoon and then I called my oldest son to taste the sweetness.
 Approved and good to go with only one tablespoon!
 Taste after every tablespoon of sugar.

 #3 The pie is ready when the edges are golden.
 Don’t panic if it is too watery in the center.
 It will come out just fine once it is cooled enough.

 #4 Serve with some honey following the traditional way.
 But let’s be honest here.
-Yogurt, sour cream or ice cream are the absolute perfect companions.
-It is impossible to resist to that kind of additions.
+Yogurt, sour cream, or ice cream are the absolute perfect companions.
+It is impossible to resist that kind of additions.
 I love it for breakfast too.
 The perfect way to start your day!

-- 5-6 cups (1kg) watermelon, without the rinds, cut in small cubes
+- 5-6cup (1kg) watermelon, without the rinds, cut in small cubes

 - 1 tablespoon honey